-If you are looking for cosmetic dentistry services, it is a little known fact that you are statistically liable to have periodontitis or another form of gum disease.
+If you are looking for dentistry services, it is a little known fact that you are statistically liable to have periodontitis or another form of gum disease.
 However, there is another predictor of gum disease that has only recently been discovered: obesity.

 Marco Peres, a researcher at the University of Adelaide, recently presented the results of his groundbreaking research at the 94th Session and Exhibition, presented by the International Association for Dental Research.
 His study followed 539 Australians from birth until they reached the age of 31 years.
 Their overall health, dietary habits and body measurements were all recorded.
 They were given full periodontal examinations.